 Each actress has enough time to shine as we peer into each of their respective character’s personalities.
 With their findings having poignant implications for Lena, the film focuses on her quest.
 Portman is stern but inquisitive and understanding, attributes drawn from Lena’s varied occupations.
 Flashbacks to happier memories of marriage drift throughout and showcase a grounded, tender and playful bond, bolstered by a palpable chemistry between Portman and Isaac.
 In a far smaller role compared to his intimidating turn in Ex Machina, Isaac remains predictably brilliant, even with an unfortunate lack of dancing this time around.

 A lethal combination of film studio Paramount wanting to butcher Annihilation’s final act in the name of accessibility.
 Along with poor box office numbers across the pond, led to the film being unceremoniously discarded on Netflix internationally.
-Garland expressed his disappointment stating “we made the film for cinema”, but acknowledged the benefits of a far-reaching small screen medium.
+Garland expressed his disappointment by stating “we made the film for cinema”, but acknowledged the benefits of a far-reaching small screen medium.

 While every frame of Annihilation screams to be viewed on the big screen.
 The compromise of streaming, without the studio suggested alterations, allows the film-maker’s faith in viewer’s intelligence to remain intact.
 So we’re not lumbered with another dumbed-down, forgettable flick that fails to offer an alternative to what already currently bloats multiplexes.
 It’s odd that a film as daring as Annihilation, that also organically showcases women and minorities, passes by without the fanfare that now surrounds repetitive, heavy-handed blockbusters, that have been dragged into the 21st-century with their casting choices.

-Annihilation’s big ideas burst from its small screen confines, with Garland fast becoming a name that’s synonymous with science fiction.
+Annihilation’s big ideas burst from its small screen confines, with Alex Garland fast becoming a name that’s synonymous with science fiction.